-Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Martin Ferguson-Pell, Acting Provost and Vice-President (Academic) Debra Pozega Osburn, Vice-President (University Relations); Phyllis Clark, Vice-President (Finance and Administration); Don Hickey, Vice- President (Facilities and Operations); and Lorne Babiuk, Vice-President (Research).
-Presenters Martin Ferguson-Pell, Acting Provost and Vice-President (Academic); Debra Pozega Osburn, Vice-President (University Relations); Phyllis Clark, Vice-President (Finance and Administration); Don Hickey, Vice- President (Facilities and Operations).
-Subject 2013 University of Alberta's Comprehensive Institutional Plan (CIP)
+140111 Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Acting Provost and Vice-President (Academic) Martin Ferguson-Pell; Vice-President (University Relations) Debra Pozega Osburn; Vice- President (Finance and Administration) Phyllis Clark; Vice-President (Facilities and Operations) Don Hickey; Vice-President (Research) Lorne Babiuk Presenters Phyllis Clark, Vice-President (Finance and Administration); Renée Elio, Associate Vice-President (Research); Don Hickey, Vice-President (Facilities and Operations); Debra Pozega Osburn, Vice-President (University Relations); Colleen Skidmore, Vice-Provost (Academic) Subject 2013 University of Alberta's Comprehensive Institutional Plan (CIP) (with

-Responsibility Provost and Vice-President (Academic); Vice-President (University Relations); Vice-President (Research); Vice-President (Finance and Administration); and Vice-President (Facilities and Operations) The Purpose of the Proposal is (please be specific) Under guidelines from Advanced Education and Technology (AET), the University of Alberta has prepared the Comprehensive Institutional Plan (CIP) that incorporates the University's access plan, research plan, capital plan, and budgets into one comprehensive document.
-The CIP is for final approval by the Board of Governors and is then filed with the appropriate Ministries of the Provincial Government.
+May, 2013 Addendum) Detaile Details Responsibility Provost and Vice-President (Academic); Vice-President (University Relations); Vice-President (Research); Vice-President (Finance and Administration); and Vice-President (Facilities and Operations) The Purpose of the Proposal is (please be specific) Under guidelines from Enterprise and Advanced Education (EAE), the University of Alberta has prepared the Comprehensive Institutional Plan (CIP) that incorporates the University's access plan, research plan, capital plan, and budgets into one comprehensive document.
+The CIP is for approval by the Board of Governors and is then filed with the appropriate Ministries of the Provincial Government.
 The CIP is written in support of the University's vision and mission as outlined in Dare to Discover and its Academic Plan, Dare to Deliver .
 The CIP outlines the University's academic and research priorities as articulated in the Academic Chapter, which in turn drives the University's capital and resource allocation priorities.
 The Impact of the Proposal is To enable the University to move toward fulfilling its vision and mission and to authorize the Administration to allocate resources as outlined in the institutional budgets.
+Budget Principles (for BFPC members only): To have a set of budget principles that will guide the University community in making decisions regarding the reorganization of University academic and operational programs.
 Replaces/Revises (eg, policies, resolutions) CIP 2012.
 Timeline/Implementation Date Fiscal year 2013-2014.
+Budget Principles (for BFPC members only): The principles will be applied immediately upon Board approval in support of implementing the University's three-year plan to achieve a sustainable budget.
 Estimated Cost See attached documentation for detail.
 Sources of Funding See attached documentation for detail.
-Notes The focus of the CIP for the Board Finance and Property Committee relates to matters within the mandate of the Committee.
+Notes The CIP 2013 was formally withdrawn from the Board of Governors' agenda on March 15, 2013 following the early March, 2013 Provincial Budget announcement which included significant reductions to the University of Alberta's Campus Alberta grant.
+To accommodate revisions to the CIP 2013 necessitated by the impact of these budget reductions, the University was granted subsequently by EAE an extension for submission of its Plan to May 31, 2013.
+Although the University's financial circumstances have changed significantly, the institution is committed to its strategic goals and its quest for excellence in education and research.
+As such, the CIP 2013 remains mostly unchanged from the version that was recommended to the Board by GFC APC, the Board Learning and Discovery Committee (BLDC), and the Board Finance and Property Committee (BFPC) in February, 2013.
+Specifically, the revisions incorporated into the attached document that vary from the earlier version include: